 Accidents Covered by Other Policies

 Professional liability insurance only covers professional mistakes.
 But accidents happen even if you do your job perfectly.
 Job skills and experience don’t keep people from dropping things, tripping, or getting caught in bad weather.
 When that kind of accident causes injury or damage to customers, passers-by, or their property, it is covered by general liability.
 When they happen to your employees, they’re covered by workers’ compensation insurance.
 If your office or studio is vandalized or damaged, it will often be covered by property insurance.

 While professional liability insurance covers mistakes made by your employees, it doesn’t cover claims that they make against you as their employer.
 So if a former employee sues you for discrimination or wrongful termination, professional liability insurance will not help.
-For that, you would likely need worker’s compensation insurance.
+For that, you would likely need employment practices liability insurance.